 The program at AUM is designed to provide a climate that encourages and promotes intellectual and personal growth, and a desire for life-long learning and development.
 The curriculum offered by AUM trains students for direct entry into the engineering profession and prepares them for graduate studies.

 1. PROGRAM EDUCATIONAL OBJECTIVES

 The Electrical Engineering program offers a well-rounded curriculum that focuses on engineering theory and applications.
-The program embraces AUM’s mission through active involvement of students in their learning process.
+The program embraces AUM’s mission through the active involvement of students in their learning process.
 Within few years of graduation, graduates from the electrical engineering program would have shown evidence of:

 - Excellence in their professional practice to serve local and international industries, and government sectors within a changing global environment.